Archana-tech-ai/GAME-FOR-CAUSE-MINDMAZE/README.md

 6.Pop a bubble
   -pop the falling bubble to reduce your stress.
   -relaxing sound while popping the bubble and increase the score to popping the bubble.
-  -game over once we pop a monster.
+  -game over once we pop a monsters.

  ⚙️ Tech Stack Used